VMB-Devnet/dnac-backup-policy/README.md

 In order to use the tool you will need the following:

-1) Computer or VM running any OS that supports the Docker engine (compatible OS's can be found here - https://docs.docker.com/engine/install/)
+1) Computer or VM running any OS that supports the Docker Engine (compatible OS's can be found here - https://docs.docker.com/engine/install/) + Docker Engine and Docker Compose installed
 2) The computer or VM must be able to reach DNA Center
 3) A DNA Center user with administrator access (not recommended) or with read/write access to Platform APIs and System Management (recommended - a custom profile with these permissions can be created in DNA Center under "Users & Roles" > "Role Based Access Control")
 4) (Optional) A Webex personal access token (not recommended) or a BOT access token (recommended).
 This will allow the tool to send confirmation messages whenever it successfully runs.

 ### Configuration and deployment

-1) Download the tool or clone the repository into a folder on the machine the runs the Docker engine.
+1) Download the tool or clone the repository into a folder on the machine the runs the Docker Engine.
 2) Before deploying the tool you must edit the ".env" file from the "app" directory with the values specific to your setup.
 Each value is explained below:

 **DNA_CENTER_BASE_URL** - this is the IP or FQDN of the DNA Center that the tool will connect to.